 I spent a week island-hopping in the southern Dalmatian coast between Split and Dubrovnik – and here are some of the highlights from the route I took.

-Why sail in the Dalmatian Coast?
+Why Sail In The Dalmatian Coast?

 One reason is the stunning water.
 The Adriatic is a beautiful stretch of sea and the water at the Dalmatian coast is warm, crystal clear and clean – wonderful for sailing on and also for swimming in.
 The dramatic coastline also provides a picturesque backdrop – rather than a featureless open sea, you get views of the water framed by dramatic headlands and craggy island silhouettes.
-In fact, the Dalmatian Coast is one of the beautiful open spaces I was longing for during the Covid lockdown!

 A third reason is the wonderful food.
 For me, the seafood in Croatia was the star.
 Nothing beats pulling into a quiet harbour and having a fish supper fresh from the sea!